 <p class="lead">One of the most common misconceptions about higher rate pension tax relief is that you need to complete a Self Assessment tax return to claim it.
-You do not.
-Millions of PAYE employees qualify — and can claim — without ever registering for Self Assessment.</p>
+For most PAYE employees, you do not.
+Here is the accurate picture based on current HMRC rules.</p>

 <ul>